cypress-io/cypress/docs/source/guides/core-concepts/aliases-variables-in-an-async-world.md

 cy.get("@rows").first().click()
 ```

-Because we've used the `@` character in [`cy.get`](https://on.cypress.io/api/get), instead of querying the DOM for elements, [`cy.get`](https://on.cypress.io/api/get) looks for an existing alias called `rows` and returns the reference (if it finds it).
+Because we've used the `@` character in {% url `cy.get()` get %}, instead of querying the DOM for elements, {% url `cy.get()` get %} looks for an existing alias called `rows` and returns the reference (if it finds it).

 ## When alias references no longer exist in the DOM

 Cypress automatically decides when it should reference existing elements or re-query for new elements.

 In many single-page JavaScript applications, the DOM re-renders parts of the application constantly.
-If you alias DOM elements that have been removed from the DOM by the time you call [`cy.get`](https://on.cypress.io/api/get) with the alias, Cypress automatically re-queries the DOM to find these elements again.
+If you alias DOM elements that have been removed from the DOM by the time you call {% url `cy.get()` get %} with the alias, Cypress automatically re-queries the DOM to find these elements again.

 ```html
 <ul id="todos">